osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 list of optional components.
 The optional type has the following members:

 * `isEmpty`: Returns a `Boolean` indicating if a value is not present.
+* `filterType`: If the optional has a value and the value is an instance of the specified type argument, then `filterType` returns a new optional with the same value.
+If the optional is empty or if the optional has a value, but the value is not an instance of the specified type argument, then `filterType` returns an empty optional.
+The type of the resulting optional is based on the type argument.
+For example, if the type of the original optional is `InstanceObject?` and the type argument is `ComponentInstance`, then the resulting optional will have the type `ComponentInstance?`.
-* `map`: If the optional has a value, then `map` returns new optional with a value that was transformed by the lambda passed to `map`.
+* `map`: If the optional has a value, then `map` returns a new optional with a value that was transformed by the lambda passed to `map`.
 If the optional does not have a value, then `map` returns an empty optional.
 The specific type of the resulting optional is based on the return type of the lambda.
 For example, if the type of the original optional is `ComponentInstance?` and the lambda gets the name of the component, then the resulting optional will have the type